go-shiori/shiori/CODE_OF_CONDUCT.md

 - When interpreting the words and actions of others, participants should always assume good intentions.
 - Behaviour which can be reasonably considered harassment will not be tolerated.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at m.radhi.f@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the project maintainer at deanishe@deanishe.net.